anujs2099/rhce-sample-exams_1st-edition/solutions/lab5/task2/README.md

 - After using the collections keyword, the collection itself can be addressed the old way. eg, selinux instead of ansible.posix.selinux

 # Additional Notes on Collections
 - In ansible 2.9, collections are NOT a default part of Ansible.
-- You would have to install individual collections
+You would have to install individual collections
+- In ansible 2.10 and later, collections are installed by default
+  - ansible-galaxy collection list